00 — Engage Center: Platform Overview

 DSE Designated Support Engineer — deep technical resource assigned under some contracts

-MIRP Microsoft Incident Response Planning — proactive service for IR readiness
+MIRP Major Incident Response Plan — self-service portal tool in Engage Center for IR readiness

-Proactive Service Any Microsoft-delivered service consumed from contract hours (not a break-fix case)
+Proactive Service Any Microsoft-delivered consulting or advisory service consumed from contract hours (not a break-fix case or learning session)

 Severity / Priority Case urgency level (A = business-critical, B = significant, C = general)